Introduction to Types of Data Model

 For representing the database there is a different type of data models which are used for representing database structure.
 Each data model has its advantage and disadvantage and the use of a data model is dependent on the use cases.

-This is a guide to Types of Data Model.
-Here we discuss the Different Types of Data Models and categories that are used according to a different use case.
+This is a guide to the Types of Data Model.
+Here we discuss the basic concept with different Types of Data Models and categories that are used according to a different use case.
 You may also look at the following article.